Updated summer 2020

 Early owner’s review

 Feathercraft’s short-lived Aironaut IK was a breath of fresh air.
 As with their folders, FC managed to turn the usual IK sow’s ear into a very silky looking purse.
-With all kayaks, it’s the sensation of gliding or responsiveness to forward paddle strokes that’s as much appeal as being in the outdoors, and judging from looks alone, the Aironaut did that better than other IKs even if the concept may have been flawed and the boat was discontinued.
+With all kayaks, it’s the sensation of gliding or responsiveness to paddle strokes that has as much appeal as being in the outdoors.
+And judging from looks alone, the Aironaut did that better than other IKs even if the concept may have been flawed and the boat was discontinued.

 It’s the relative assembly effort and complexity as well as assembly time that can kill spontaneity, especially if you’re at an age when you’re no longer as supple as a leaping salmon.
-I’ve also encountered the hard rock fragility of ally-framed folders to which IKs are immune, though both are susceptible to cuts and abrasions.
-With an IK you just tip it out of the bag, fit the skeg, pump up three chambers and get in ~ about ten minutes.
+I’ve also encountered the hard rock fragility of ally-framed folders – something to which IKs are immune, though both are susceptible to cuts and abrasions.
+With an IK you just tip it out of the bag, fit the skeg, pump up the eat and three chambers and get in – that takes about ten minutes.
 But for sea touring I still suspect that once assembled, a Feathercraft Kahuna is easier to manage in strong winds, something which I’ve found can limit an IK.

-The magic numbers are: 4.5m (14’ 9”) long, 66cm (26”) wide, a weight of just 9kg (20 lbs) and a modest payload of 136kg.
-The rest you read here is my usual speculation based on those details and the photos I have pinched from the Feathercraft Aironaut webpage and ebay.
+The magic numbers are: 4.5m (14’ 9”) long, just 66cm (26”) wide, a weight of only 9kg (20 lbs) but a modest payload of 136kg.
+The rest you read here is my usual speculation based on those details and the photos I have pinched from the Feathercraft Aironaut webpage and eBay.

 My Incept was a fast IK, aided by a notably slick PVC-urethane coating over a ‘1100 polyester dtex’ (= about 1000D) base.
-Knowing that, suddenly the Airo’s 420D doesn’t sound so robust, but that’s how Feathercraft managed to halve the weight of a K40 which otherwise has very similar dimensions.
-Another clue might be in the payload given at 136kg; the Airo’s many tubes may add up to a relatively small volume.
+Knowing that, suddenly the Airo’s 420D doesn’t sound so robust, but that’s how Feathercraft managed to halve the weight of a K40, which otherwise has very similar dimensions.
+Another clue might be in the payload of 136kg; the Airo’s many tubes may add up to a relatively small volume.
 The Incept by comparison was rated at 160kg.

-They achieve that amazing weight by fabricating the Airo from 210D urethane-coated nylon on the deck and multi-tubed black sides – and 420D in the hull (hard to tell the later two apart in most pics).
+They achieve that amazing weight by fabricating the Airo from 210D urethane-coated nylon on the deck and multi-tubed black sides, and 420D in the hull (hard to tell the later two apart in most pics).
 So it’s a regular three-chamber IK.
-When I recall December’s Supai packraft was made from 75D polyester, triple that for the sides and six times for the hull sounds reassuring, though direct denier comparisons are misleading.
-It’s about weave density not final fabric thickness.
+When I recall the Supai packraft was made from 75D polyester, triple that for the sides and six times for the hull sounds reassuring, though direct denier comparisons are misleading.
+It’s about weave density not actual fabric thickness.

 The Airo had Halkey inflation valves like the Incept, and pressure-release valves on all three chambers.
 PRVs are vital so the seams won’t stress and pop if it gets hot (as happened to my Java).
-I’m always a little perturbed that my high pressure Grabner had no PRVs and added them to my Gumotex Seawave’s sides for protection with higher pressures.
+I’m always a little perturbed that my high pressure Grabner had no PRVs and added them to my Gumotex Seawave’s sides for protection with sun-induced over-pressurisation.

 However, see the link at the bottom of the page.
-It seems the combination of a long, solo IK made from a thin fabric needed a high 5psi rating to not fold in the middle, but even with PRVs all round, there were reports of a couple of Aironauts blowing apart irreparably which may be why it was discontinued (FC claimed ‘high costs’) before FC actually closed down for good.
-You might think: fit lower rated PRVs to spare the hull, but if the boat was designed to work at 5psi, anything less would see it sag like a Sevylor bloat, especially with a girthsome paddler.
+It seems the combination of a long, solo IK made from a thin fabric needed a high 5psi rating to not fold in the middle, but even with PRVs all round, there were reports of a couple of Aironauts blowing apart irreparably which may be why it was discontinued (FC claimed ‘high costs’).
+Soon after FC sadly closed down for good.
+You might think: fit lower-rated PRVs to spare the hull, but if the boat was designed to work at 5psi, anything less would see it sag like a Sevylor bloat, especially with a girthsome paddler.

 FC seem keen on you using their sea sock insert which fits around the coaming and stops the boat filling right up in a capsize.
-I must say the thought of snagging that while trying to get out in a hurry would be a worry.
+The thought of snagging that while trying to get out in a hurry would be a worry.

-It’s also a little unnerving that they include a paddle float in the package (left), admitting perhaps that the 26-inch wide Aironaut is a relatively tippy IK and getting back into the cockpit will be tricky on the high and buoyant Aironaut.
-I tried it with the Incept once, but as we know, practise near the shore with a mate taking photos is not the same as tipping over out at sea, especially when alone.
-You would be better off getting the knack of eskimo rolling with this boat.
+It’s also a little unnerving that they include a paddle float in the package (left), admitting perhaps that the 26-inch wide Aironaut was a relatively tippy IK and getting back into the cockpit will be tricky on the high and buoyant Aironaut.
+I tried it with the Incept once, but as we know, practicing near the shore with a mate taking photos is not the same as tipping over out at sea, especially when alone.
+You would be better off getting the knack of eskimo rolling.